yimingyimi/learngit/readme.txt

-Editor on the merge.
 Git is a distributed version control system.
 Git is free software distrbuted under the GPI.
 Git has a mutable index called stage.
 Git tracks changes of files.
-Creating a new branch is quick AND simple.
+Creating a new branch is quick.